Get all the latest data for Marrakech

 Does buying property help me get residency and citizenship in Marrakech in 2026?

-As of early 2026, buying property in Marrakech can help support a residency application as proof of ties and financial means, but it does not automatically grant you a residence permit or "golden visa" status.
+As of 2026, buying property in Marrakech can support a residency file because it proves a local address and economic link, but it does not automatically give residency or citizenship in Morocco.

 Can I legally rent out property on my visa in Marrakech right now?